 By the end of the day you will:

-- Understand the importance of building relationships with pupils and students through best practice listening and questioning skills, being able to challenge negative behaviour and teaching practical top tips regarding the importance of relationships, respect and identity.
+- Understand the importance of building relationships with pupils through best practice listening and questioning skills, being able to challenge negative behaviour and teaching practical top tips regarding the importance of relationships, respect and identity

-- Practice and disseminate all learnt tools and techniques for direct work, which in turn will enable the pupil or student to provide the confidence to adopt healthy relationships, provide life skills for the future and help them to aspire to their dreams and goals.
+- Practice and disseminate all learnt tools and techniques for direct work, which in turn will provide the pupil with confidence to adopt healthy relationships, develop life skills for the future and aspire to their goals

 Course tutor: Julie Wilkinson

 Bookings are closed for this event.
 To check availability, please contact us on 01799 523619, or email: firstname.lastname@example.org

 Secured by WorldPay